simonbucko/db_for_developers/databases/mysql/README.md

 partition

 - dividing large dataset into a smaller pieces so it is easier to query the data.
-- vertical paritioning is when we break down the table into a smaller tables
+- vertical paritioning is when we break down the table into a smaller tables so they have same amount of rows but each table has only some columns
 - horizontal partitioning is when we copy the schema and split the data based on some sharding key and usually is done between multiple servers or nodes

 normalization forms